hxtree/galaxyops/platform/aws-org-formation/README.md

    Org Formation does not delete accounts.
 Accounts must be deleted from within AWS.

-2. Update the Organization resources using an adequately permissioned user.
+2. Update the Organization resources using a user with adequate permissions.

    ```bash
    org-formation update organization.yml --profile=Administrator